Amber Sutliff, licensed mental health counselor in the state of florida

 This is Mai, an expert at being in the “here and now”.

-Hi there!
 My name is Amber and I am a Licensed Mental Health Counselor passionate about helping others reconnect with themselves.

 Unfortunately, shame has steered the ship for a lot of us throughout our lives.
 You may have been shamed into the behaviors you’re currently trying to change.
 You may have even been shamed for talking about them in the past, even in therapy.
 I want to help you chisel away at that shame and learn to reconnect with the parts of you that you have had to shut out.